How to Arrange Living Room Furniture With a Fireplace

 Learn more about our Virtual Interior Design Services with a Designer and True Color Expert at Setting For Four Interiors, online interior design consults, color consultations

-This is where a room really starts to feel good.
+This is how to a make a room feel good and look good.

-Yes, you want the fireplace to look beautiful.
+Yes, you want the fireplace to be the focal point.
 But you also want people to be able to sit down and actually talk to each other comfortably.
 A good furniture arrangement should make conversation feel easy.

 That means the seating should feel connected.
 Not crammed together, but not miles apart either.